rickosborne/ttrpg/blackwater/sessions/2020-02-09-gavins-request-northunder.md

 (This section will get removed after review and resolution of the items.)

 * Spelling of "Dunwych" and "Asturius"
-* What was the name of the player for Arc?
-(He said but I didn't write it down.)
 * What were the NPC names for the people fighting?

 # The Party